Parents involvement in Learning

 We welcome parents in to school so that they can be part of our school and their child's education.
 We aim to provide parent workshops on a 2 year cycle and ask parents to advise us of their needs through our annual parental questionnaires.

 Each year we hold creative weeks and we invite parents and friends of school to come in and share their skills and talents.
-This year 2022 2023 we will be holding a World Faith Week in January and Enterprise week in May.
-We had Arts week in May 2022 where parents with arts careers and local artists and performers came to enrich our Arts curriculum.
-We had a Sports and Fitness week in Feb 2022 where children were challenegd to learn new skills and reach a personal best.
-In June 2021 we hosted an Arts week where we held a child art gallery.
-All children produced artwork to sell in our own gallery.
-Previous to this was our enterprise week in July 2019 where many parents came into classes to share their career paths, qualification and roles giving children a taste of the world of work before creating their own business.
-Careers such as Police - Traffic accident officer, mounted and dogs, Midwifery, Nursing, Structural Engineering, Construction, Entrepreneur, Legal, Dog trainer, Mechanic and panel craft, Aircraft enginner to name a few.
+This year 2025 2026 we held a World Faith Week in and will hold our Enterprise week in May.
+We had Arts week in May 2025 where parents with arts careers and local artists and performers came to enrich our Arts curriculum.
+We had a Sports and Fitness week where children were challenegd to learn new skills and reach a personal best.

 Each year in September, Mrs Clarke holds a parent workshop for class 1 parents on reading and phonics.